 One of the major factors when it comes to Swedish casinos is payments.
 Swedish banks will usually refuse payments to and from casinos outside of the country’s jurisdiction.
 As a result, offshore casinos are unable to provide payment services via direct banking.
 As a workaround, they often utilize online payment services, e-wallets, or cryptocurrencies.
 However, the available options will vary depending on where exactly a given casino is licensed.
 For example, ones licensed by the UKGC will not accept payments from credit cards, as that is prohibited by local laws.
 Below we have listed some of the most popular methods that you will find when playing at such casinos.

 Cryptocurrencies are also a very popular choice that has arisen over the past several years.
+Most crypto casinos are exactly offshore casinos.
 With the boom in the sector, many different types have sprung up, and their value has grown exponentially.
 For those of you who are new to the subject, cryptocurrencies are a decentralized digital currency that operates on blockchain technology.
 Since there is no central institution to control transactions, they are instead all taken down on a so-called ledger which is saved on all users’ crypto wallet.
 This ledger will continuously update and is made up of an always-connected network of the existing wallets (the Blockchain).
 This makes it impossible to hack the system or steal others’ funds.